capitalch/trace/tracking.md

 19. Backup and restore strategy
 20. Upgrade database for all instances

+# 29-02-2022 - 06-03-2022
+1. Completed Opening stock with new product
+2. Worked on XXGrid searchbox focus issue
+3. AccOpBal issue resolved

 # 23-02-2022 - 28-02-2022
 1. Opening stock all items in continuation
 2. Bug fixing etc.